-As follow you can find some useful information to organize your language travel to Rome.
+Below you can find useful information to organize your language travel to Rome.

 GETTING READY FOR YOUR TRIP

-EU citizens do not need visa and can enter Italy with an identification card or passport.
+EU citizens do not need a visa and can enter Italy with an identification card or passport.
 Citizens from other countries should check with their nearest Italian Embassy or Consulate.
 If you need a visa to extend your stay for more than 90 days you should apply for a "Type D" (student) visa.
-The school will provide you, after enrolment and payment of the full course, with a certificate of enrolment for your visa application.
+Following your enrollment and course tuition payment, the school will provide you with a certificate of enrollment for your visa application.

 The currency in Italy is the Euro.
-When exchanging large amounts of money it is usually better to wait until you arrive in Italy.
-However, you should also bring cash for the first few days (for the taxi, for purchasing small things, etc.).
-Avoid changing money in change offices because of high commission rates; you will receive the best exchange rate at the bank.
+Though you should also bring cash for your first few days in Rome, (for the taxi, for purchasing small things, etc.), when exchanging large amounts of money it is generally better to wait until you arrive in Italy.
+Avoid acquiring your Euro in unofficial money exchange offices due to their high commission rates; you will instead receive the best exchange rate at a certified bank.

 TraveIIer's Cheques and Credit Cards are accepted almost everywhere.
 You can withdraw money at Automatic Teller Machines (ATM).
 MasterCard and Visa (with PIN number) may be used to withdraw cash from an ATM machine.
 Cash from ATMs is only in Euro.
 You should not forget that the daily amount is limited.

-Our students are assured (accidents) during their way to school (one hour before lessons start and one hour after lessons), during classes and during organized spare time activities.
-Participants are not insured during the time outside the school.
-They are not insured against illness, accidents, theft or loss of personal possessions, either by the schools or by those offering the accommodation.
-We therefore recommend taking out a personal insurance policy.
+Our students are insured for accidents on their way to school, one hour prior to and following their lessons, during classes, and during organized extracurricular activities.
+Participants are not insured during their time outside of school.
+They are not insured against illness, accidents, theft, or loss of personal possessions, either by the schools or by those offering the accommodation.
+We, therefore, recommend taking out a personal insurance policy.
 During your stay in Italy, you must be personally insured against illness and accident.
 Citizens from European Union countries are entitled to free medical care in Italy if they hold an E111 form which can be obtained from their local health authority in their home country before departing for Italy.

 ARRIVAL AND TRANSFER

 Arrival at the Main Railway Station Roma Termini.
-People under 26 years receive special discounts.
-Reservations should be made as early as possible as the trains to Italy are often crowded, especially in summer.
+People under 26 years of age receive special discounts.
+Reservations should be made as early as possible as the trains to Italy are often crowded, especially in the summer months.

 Garages and paid parking spaces are easy to find in Rome.
 Ask for cheaper weekly and monthly fees.